-A secure, real-time, cloud-based storage SDK with a familiar localStorage
+A secure, real-time cloud storage SDK with a familiar localStorage

--like API β enhanced for cross-device, cross-domain sync, and optional end-to-end encryption.
+-like API β enhanced for cross-device, cross-domain sync, optional end-to-end encryption (E2EE), presence, and optional offline-first usage.

-Vaultrice is ideal for state sharing between tabs, browsers, devices, or domains β with built-in real-time updates and optional encryption.
+Vaultrice is ideal for state sharing between tabs, browsers, devices, or domains β with built-in real-time updates and optional encryption... without managing custom backend WebSocket infrastructure.

 Vaultrice offers a free tier β get started without having to pay!